DeanGracey/ArcadePipeline/README.md

 ```
 docker ps -a
 ```
-In order to install the docker image and create a container that includes Jupyter Notebook, CASA and Drive-Casa, download the files included in the ArcadePipeline github.
-Place any ipynb files and Radio Astronomy data in tar.gz format that you wish to be copied into the container in the same folder as the Dockerfile.
+In order to install the docker image and create a container that includes Jupyter Notebook, Casa and Drive-Casa, download the files included in the ArcadePipeline github.
+Place any ipynb files (or ipynb tutorial files) and Radio Astronomy data in tar.gz format that you wish to be copied into the container in the same folder as the Dockerfile.
 Run the astropipe.sh file via the following command:
 ```
 bash astropipe.sh
 ```